christopherhorn/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?
 ### Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
+####Using Weekdays function in order to get the literal for the day of the week, then using if then to flag it as a weekend of a weekday

 ```r
 df.activity.imputed$date <- as.Date(df.activity.imputed$date, "%Y-%m-%d")